 If you’re looking for shareable content for your website which can go viral, check out Riddle.

-It allows you to create free surveys, polls and quizzes for your website, known as Riddles.
+It allows you to create surveys, polls and quizzes for your website, known as Riddles.

-This kind of content is insanely popular – you only need to visit a site like BuzzFeed to see how much it’s shared and commented on.
+This kind of content is insanely popular – you only need to visit a site like BuzzFeed to see how much these are shared and commented on.

 How to get started